 Streets & Traffic

-Streets & Traffic Division ResponsibilitiesThe Public Works Department is responsible for the maintenance of more than 543 lane miles of city streets, as well as traffic control signals, street signs and pavement markings.
+Streets & Traffic Division ResponsibilitiesThe Public Works Department Streets & Traffic Division is responsible for the maintenance of more than 550 lane miles of city streets and traffic control signals at 63 intersections, along with street signs and pavement markings.
 We strive to maintain an efficient and effective transportation system by extending the life of the pavement on all of our city streets, updating and optimizing traffic signal timing plans, maintaining street signs and replacing pavement markings.

-- For highway conditions, please visit the Texas Department of Transportation website.
+For highway conditions, please visit the Texas Department of Transportation website.

-- To report a street light that is out, please contact Oncor at 888-313-4747 or use their online reporting tool.
+To report a street light that is out, please contact Oncor at 888-313-4747 or use their online reporting tool.